 As the largest village in Cinque Terre (by area, anyway–Riomaggiore has the highest population) and the only village with a sandy beach, Monterosso al Mare is the perfect place to kick off your one day in Cinque Terre.

 Grab a coffee and cornetto at the bar, stroll through the shops, and, if it interests you, duck into the highly memorable Oratorio dei Neri, which is a church decorated with human skeletons.

 After getting your fill of the town, head down to Monterosso al Mare’s sandy beach, which is the main beach of Cinque Terre.

-Depending on what kind of day you have planned (and how early you started your day!), you may want to rent one of the colorful umbrellas and enjoy the water for a couple of hours… or you may want to move on.
+Depending on what kind of day you have planned (and how early you started your day!), you may want to rent one of the colorful umbrellas at the lido (beach club) and enjoy the water for a couple of hours… or you may want to move on.